Use of stable isotope labeled growth media for protein and lipid NMR analyses

 The binding of teixobactins to cellular membranes which is involved in its mode of action was studied in a 2020 paper entitled ”Mode of action of teixobactins in cellular membranes” using Silantes stable isotope rich media.

 Results and Application of E.coli OD2 CN medium

 It was found that the teixobactin binding affinity for lipid ll in cell membranes is weakened under certain conditions, which suggests that the direct interaction of the antibiotic with cell wall precursors is not the only mechanism involved in killing bacteria.

-Silantes [13C,15N]-labelled rich medium was used to grow S.simulans 22.
+Silantes [13C,15N]-labeled rich medium was used to grow S.simulans 22.
 This allowed the generation of substrates for the synthesis of lipid ll by enzymatic lipid reconstitution.

 Source: Shukla, R., Medeiros-Silva, J., Parmar, A. et al. Mode of action of teixobactins in cellular membranes.
 Nat Commun 11, 2848 (2020).

-What makes stable isotope labelled growth media a valuable tool for structural analysis by NMR spectroscopy?
+What makes stable isotope labeled growth media a valuable tool for structural analysis by NMR spectroscopy?

 Structural studies on proteins using nuclear magnetic resonance (NMR) spectroscopy require labelling with stable isotopes.
 This can be achieved by expression of the protein of interest in bacteria and yeast.
 The above papers provide practical insight into stable isotope labelling and protein expression for NMR studies.

 The papers discussed in this article are licensed under a Creative Commons Attribution 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/